diegooprime/beastybar/rules.md

 * Per player: 12‑card animal deck.
 * Shared: Heaven’s Gate, Bounced, Beasty Bar, THAT’S IT; space for a 5‑card queue (“Jostling area”).
+* Bounced is only a marker for the back of the queue; expelled animals always go to THAT’S IT.

 ### Setup